Negotiating a Lease for Commercial Real Estate

 Negotiating the right to sublet or assign a lease to another tenant is a good business strategy.
 If the business fails or it is necessary to move to another location, the ability to assign the lease or sublet the space to another tenant will prevent being locked into an agreement without the ability to offset costs.

 You may be a savvy business entrepreneur and probably wear many hats throughout the workday, but the legal world can by tricky.
-Speak to a business and commercial law attorney in your state to help you understand real estate terminology and review the lease before you sign it.
+Speak with a small business attorney in your state to help you understand real estate terminology and review the lease before you sign it.
 To get started, have a local attorney evaluate your legal needs at no cost.